-At the moment, Bryce is pickling all the foraged ramps he can get his hands on from Virginia to Vermont.
-The dipping sauce gets a nice kick from the Aleppo peppers which matches perfectly with the onion-y taste of the ramps.
-Other items he has pickled: fennel, brussels sprouts, and heirloom peppers.
+Every season, Bryce Shuman puts an upscale touch on a different fried pickle and dipping sauce for munching.
+It’s spring, so at the moment Shuman is pickling all the foraged ramps he can get his hands on from Virginia to Vermont.
+The dipping sauce in this recipe gets a nice kick from the Aleppo peppers which matches perfectly with the onion-y taste of the ramps.
+Other items he has pickled in the past at Betony: fennel, Brussels sprouts, and heirloom peppers.

-Just one of the many reasons to treat yourself to a meal at Betony.
+This is just one of the many reasons to treat yourself to a meal at Betony.
 The bar area in front offers the full menu, without the need for a reservation.
-Pop in the next time you are traveling down 57th street in NYC. betony-nyc.com
+I love that.
+Pop in the next time you are traveling down 57th street in NYC.
+[SADLY THIS SPOT HAS CLOSED SINCE THIS POST AIRED—BUT REST ASSURED, I’VE GOT THIS CHEF ON MY RADAR] betony-nyc.com

 FRIED PICKLES: RAMPS WITH LIME-ALEPPO YOGURT